As It Was: Critical reception

-"As It Was" received critical acclaim.
+"As It Was" received widespread critical acclaim.
 NME's Rhian Daly gave the song five out of five stars, describing it as "not a million miles away from where Fine Line left off, but hardly retreading old ground."
 According to Daly, the track suggests Harry's House will solidify Styles "as one of the current pop landscapes' greats".
 Beau Beaumont-Thomas of The Guardian also rated the song five stars and called it "one of his very best", writing, "Many will pore over the gossipy, self-referential lyrics, but Styles's song is for everyone: an effervescent, high-tempo hit to have you clicking your heels."
 In his review for Rolling Stone, Rob Sheffield regarded "As It Was" as one of Styles's most "emotionally powerful" songs, calling it a "daring change-up" and a "straight-from-the-heart cry that's also an irresistible dance-floor challenge."
 Sahar Ghadirian of Clash magazine deemed it a "powerhouse" and Styles "at his most vulnerable".
 Ghadirian appreciated the "dream fusion" of synth-pop with electro rock and commented that the bells end the song on "a euphoric high".
 Thania Garcia of Variety magazine described the song as being "new wave-inspired".
+Hugh McIntyre of Forbes hailed the song as a "decade-defining smash."

 Evening Standard reviewer Jochan Embley meanwhile found the track inferior to the singer's previous singles "Watermelon Sugar" and "Adore You", but wrote that Styles and his collaborators "still know how to make an instantly enjoyable tune".
 Olivia Horn of Pitchfork was less impressed and bemoaned that the song "winds down without any real payoff", citing the circuitousness of the lyrics as "a frequent shortcoming in Styles' songwriting."